-I write about the strange and wonderful sides of history.
+I write about the strangest corners of history.

 I’m interested in how people relate to the past – and how those relationships go wrong.
 I take characters on the edges of conventional history and make them my heroes.

-Cambridge University Press have just published my first book, Classical Victorians: Scholars, Scoundrels and Generals in Pursuit of Antiquity, as the inaugural title in their new Classics After Antiquity series.
+Cambridge University Press published my first book, Classical Victorians: Scholars, Scoundrels and Generals in Pursuit of Antiquity.

-I’m currently a Lecturer at the University of Leeds, in the Department of Classics.
-Before that, I worked at the University of Durham, and the University of Princeton.
+I’m currently a Lecturer at the University of Durham, in the Department of Classics and Ancient History.
+Before that, I worked at the University of Princeton – and studied at the University of Cambridge for my Ph.D..